How to self-publish a book ... and who should be doing it

 If you go ahead with the printer's quote, they will produce the specified quantity of books and ship them to your delivery address.
 You still have to sell them, which is covered in another article.

+Please bear in mind that self-published books (particularly fiction) are regarded with suspicion by booksellers, reviewers and other industry professionals.
+A book from a major publisher is guaranteed to have gone through one or more filters, even if it's just a tick in the 'Big Name Author' box.
 On the other hand, a self-published 'novel' could be the same shopping list printed over and over on 400 consecutive pages... and no book store owner is going to sit down and read every self-published book offered to them.
 Plus many of them will only deal with distributors, who in turn only deal with established publishers.

 So, if you want your book stocked in more than just your local bookstore, self-publishing is not the way to go.
 POD publishers is a term now used to lump together all the companies which will happily print illiterate scribble provided they get paid.
 Cluey bookstore owners know the names of all these companies, and will be reluctant to order books from them unless it's one copy for a customer who pays up front.
 (One of the problems with POD is that bookstores cannot return unsold books, something all major publishers allow.)

 Please remember that none of my articles are meant to discourage.
-In fact, they're all written for the me of three or four years ago, the Simon Haynes who was ready to take the next step but didn't know what that step was.
+In fact, they're all written for the me of ten years ago, the writer who was ready to take the next step but didn't know what that step was.